munoztd0/Hitchhikers_guide_to_the_brain/tutos/Server.md

 ```
 Explanation: The first term "/home/username/" is the folder you want to mount FROM the server TO your machine. <br/>
 The second term "/home/user/SERVER" is the folder you want you TO RECEIVE the data FROM ther server. <br/>
-After that you will have a seemless to upload/download files with the server!
+After that you will have a seemless way to comunicate (upload/download/modyfy files) with the server!

 #### To unmount
 Just type: